italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 Authorization Response Details
 ------------------------------
-After getting the User authorization and his consent for the presentation of the credentials, the Wallet sends the Authorization Response to the Relying Party ``response_uri`` endpoint, the content should be encrypted according `OPENID4VP`_ Section 6.3, using the Relying Party public key.
+After getting the User authorization and consent for the presentation of the credentials, the Wallet sends the Authorization Response to the Relying Party ``response_uri`` endpoint, the content should be encrypted according `OPENID4VP`_ Section 6.3, using the Relying Party public key.

 .. note::
     **Why the response is encrypted?**